You Are Here uses your phone's GPS to show where you are on any map - Park or campus information boards, leaflets or even sketches.

 It is assumed that you are familiar with the theoretical background to the most common separation techniques, enzyme assays etc. and that you understand the concept of the isoelectric point of proteins.
 The simulation models failure as accurately as success - so you need to be careful!

-Standalone webapp versions of Protein Purification are available for Windows 2000/XP/Vista/7 and OS X Snow Leopard, Lion and Mountain Lion.
 A free online version is also available for desktops and laptops.

 An editor for the mixture files used by the Protein Purification simulation.